Clubs and Organizations

 If you're interested in joining a club, be sure to stop by the Activities Fair during Welcome Week in the Fall or e-mail email@example.com.
 Any student who is looking to create a new club, should contact the Director of Leadership & Enagagement and complete the New Club Proposal FormCheck out our more than 20 clubs and organizations.
 There is a never a dull moment at Rosemont!

 Foster a fun and safe environment that engaging students in discussions on issues affecting the black community and the surrounding communities.

 Book Club is a group centered around a love of literature.
 Through monthly meetings and movie nights the club members discusses the book for that month and the differences in film adaptations if available.

 Through community fundraisers and book drives the club tries to do its part to enhance literacy in the greater Philadelphia area.
 All Rosemont students are welcome to attend events put on by the book club.

 In conjunction with the Business Department, students are given the opportunity to network with alumni and professional connections while building necessary skills and knowledge associated to business management.
-Open to ALL Majors.